modesty/pdf2json/readme.md

 * v1.1.4 unified event data structure: **only when you handle these top level events, no change if you use commandline**
     * event "pdfParser_dataError": {"parserError": errObj}
-    * event "pdfParser_dataReady": {"formImage": parseOutput} __note__: "formImage" is removed from v1.3.0, see breaking changes for details.
+    * event "pdfParser_dataReady": {"formImage": parseOutput} __note__: "formImage" is removed from v2.0.0, see breaking changes for details.

 * v1.0.8 fixed [issue 27](https://github.com/modesty/pdf2json/issues/27), it converts x coordinate with the same ratio as y, which is 24 (96/4), rather than 8.7 (96/11), please adjust client renderer accordingly when position all elements' x coordinate.

-* v1.3.0 output data field, `Agency` and `Id` are replaced with `Meta`, JSON of the PDF's full metadata.
+* v2.0.0 output data field, `Agency` and `Id` are replaced with `Meta`, JSON of the PDF's full metadata.
 (See above for details).
 Each page object also added `Width` property besides `Height`.

 **Major Refactoring**
-* v1.3.0 has the major refactoring since 2015.
+* v2.0.0 has the major refactoring since 2015.
 Primary updates including:
   * Full PDF metadata support (see page format and breaking changes for details)
-  * Simplify root properties, besides the addition of `Meta` as root property, unnecessary "formImage" is removed from v1.3.0, also `Width` is move from root to each page object under `Pages`.
+  * Simplify root properties, besides the addition of `Meta` as root property, unnecessary "formImage" is removed from v2.0.0, also `Width` is move from root to each page object under `Pages`.
   * Improved Stream support with test _`npm run parse-r`_, plus new events are added to PDF.js, including _`readable`_, _`data`_, _`end`_, _`error`_.
 These new Readable Stream like events can be optional replacement for customed events (_`pdfjs_parseDataReady`_, and _`pdfjs_parseDataError`_).
 It offers more granular data chunk flow control, like _`readable`_ with Meta, _`data`_ sequence for each PDF page result, instead of _`pdfjs_parseDataReady`_ combines all pages in one shot.
 See `./lib/parserstream.js` for more details
+  * Object with {clr:-1} (like HLines, VLines, Fills, etc.) is replaced with {oc: "#xxxxxx"}.
+If `clr` index value is valid, then `oc` (original color) field is removed.
   * Greater performance, near ~20% improvements with PDFs under _test_ directory
   * Better exception handling, fixes a few uncaught exception errors
   * More test coverage, 4 more test scripts added, see _package.json_ for details
   * Easier access to dictionaries, including color, font face and font style, see Dictionary reference section for details
   * Refactor to ES6 class for major entry modules
+  * Dependency is removed: lodash.
   * Upgrade to Node v14.18.0 LTSs

 ### Install on Ubuntu